• Skip to primary navigation

 Cheddar

-I used white cheddar to keep the cheese balls white but you can of course use regular orange cheddar.
+I used white cheddar to keep the cheese balls white, but you can, of course, use regular orange cheddar.
 If you don’t want to use cheddar, keep in mind that the cheese you use in its place might not go well with the cream cheese and goat cheese.
 For example, I think mozzarella would be kind of weird.

 The coating